Enter your Zip Code to see if we serve your area:

 Installing new expansion joints, combined with the Geo-Lock™ Wall Anchor System, is exactly what you need to stabilize foundations that have been damaged by street creep!
 Fortress Foundation Solutions is experienced in applying the right techniques for your home.

 Call or contact us online to restore your foundation today!
-We serve homeowners in Lynchburg, Bethesda, Charlottesville and areas nearby.
+We serve homeowners in Lynchburg, Bethesda, Frederick and areas nearby.

 The existing expansion joint between the driveway and garage is fully compressed.